 reduce greenhouse gas emissions by 15% by the year 2030

-by 2021, 10% of energy generated must come from renewable energy source
+by 2021, 10% of the energy generated must come from renewable energy sources

 As clearly stated above, based on our INDCs, it is imperative that we start investing in renewable energy, as a nation.
 So if all this bacchanal happening to the world, why not invest in renewable energy sources right?